 New course proposals are reviewed by a Course Validation Panel, comprising at least the following membership: normally one subject matter expert external to the School or University, at least 3 academic staff not associated with the proposal.
 The Panel may include 1 member of professional staff.
-Panels are supported by an appropriately trained Secretary who provides authoritative guidance on policy and procedure to the Panel.
-Proposals are reviewed in line with the UK Quality Code for Higher Education.
+Panels are supported by an appropriately trained Secretary who acts as advisor to the Panel.
+Proposals are reviewed in line with the Quality Assurance Agency for Higher Education (QAA) Quality Code, in particular Chapter B1 (Programme Design and Approval) and in the case of partnership arrangements in accordance with Chapter B10 (Managing Higher Education with Others).
 New courses are ultimately approved by the University's Education Committee, on behalf of Senate.

 Course changes are approved by the School's Director of Education on behalf of Education Committee and Senate.
 Significant changes to a course will be referred to a Course Review Panel at the discretion of the Director of Education.

 The University has in place regular monitoring procedures for quality assurance including an Annual Reflective Review for each course and an in depth 6 year review of each School's (total) educational provision known as the Senate Review.

 Each course has at least one External Examiner who monitors all aspects of the assessment process.
-This is in line with the guiding principles to meet the Expectations and Core Practices of the UK Quality Code for Higher Education.
-External examining is one of the principal means for maintaining UK threshold academic standards within autonomous higher education institutions.
+This is in line with the guidance provided by the QAA particularly in Chapter B7 (External Examining) which emphasises that external examining is one of the principal means for maintaining UK threshold academic standards within autonomous higher education institutions.